Tara McGee, PhD, BES

-Dr. McGee’s research focuses on individual, community, and organizational responses to environmental hazards.
-She has completed numerous studies on the human dimensions of wildfire, including wildfire risk perceptions, evacuation, mitigation and preparedness, and recovery.
-Most of her human dimensions of wildfire research is based in Canada, including the First Nations Wildfire Evacuation Partnership, and research in the Regional Municipality of Wood Buffalo.
-She is also working with researchers in Australia, New Zealand, and Portugal.
+Dr. McGee’s research focuses on individual, community, and organizational responses to wildfires, and other environmental hazards.
+She has completed numerous studies on the human dimensions of wildfire, including wildfire risk perceptions, prevention, mitigation and preparedness, evacuation, and recovery.
+Most of her human dimensions of wildfire research is based in Canada, including the First Nations Wildfire Evacuation Partnership.
 Although Dr. McGee’s research has focused mainly on wildfires, she has carried out and supervised research related to other hazards including floods, earthquakes, and avalanches.

 Lab - Human Dimensions of Hazards Research Group

 HGEO 252 Human Dimensions of Environmental Hazards

 This second year Human Geography course introduces students to key concepts and theoretical frameworks in the human dimensions of environmental hazards and disasters field, including vulnerability, environmental justice, resilience, mitigation and preparedness, recovery, risk communication, risk perceptions, social amplification of risk, and warning response.
 Students will also gain knowledge about the roles and responsibilities of the public and government agencies in environmental hazard mitigation, preparedness, response, and recovery.